 What about other brands?

 Developing a trustworthy prepared diet requires generational testing, precise nutrient ratios, high quality ingredients, palatable flavor, and popularity among experts.
 So far only Repashy, Pangea, and Clark’s Diet have passed the test.
 Diets offered by other brands like National Geographic, Exo Terra, etc. should be left on the shelf.

-If you are feeding your gecko a prepared diet that already has bugs in it (Pangea With Insects, Repashy Grubs N’ Fruit), technically feeder insects are not for the gecko’s survival.
+If you are feeding your gecko a prepared diet that already has bugs in it (Pangea With Insects, Repashy Grubs N’ Fruit), technically feeder insects are not needed for the gecko’s survival.
 But they make good source entertainment and exercise for the gecko, and they help juveniles grow faster, as well as fatten thin adults.

 Good feeder insects are: